Semigroups of isometries of the hyperbolic plane: Elementary semigroups

 The elementary semigroups that are of most interest to us are those that are finitely generated and semidiscrete, which are classified in the theorem that follows.
 To appreciate this result, it helps to observe that $b/(1-a)$ is the finite fixed point of the map $az+b$, where $a\neq 1$.
 This fixed point is attracting if $a<1$, and repelling if $a>1$.

 \begin{theorem} Let $S$ be a finitely-generated elementary semidiscrete semigroup.
-Then one of $S$ or $S^{-1}$ is conjugate in $\mathcal{M}$ to a semigroup of one of the following types: \begin{enumerate} \item a finite cyclic group generated by an elliptic transformation; \item one of the groups $\langle az,z/a\rangle$ or $\langle az,z/a,-1/z\rangle$, where $a>1$; \item $\langle a_1z+b_1,\dots,a_mz+b_m, z+1,z-1\rangle$, where $a_i>1$ and $b_i\in\mathbb{R}$ for all $i$; \item $\langle a_iz+b_i,c_jz+d_j,z+t_k\,:\,i=1,\dots,m,j=1,\dots,n,k=1,\dots,r\rangle$, where $a_i>1$, $0<c_j<1$, $b_i,d_j\in\mathbb{R}$, $t_k\geq 0$, and $b_i/(1-a_i)<d_j/(1-c_j)$ for all $i,j,k$. \end{enumerate} In classes~\ref{clg} and \ref{cle}, $m$, $n$, and $r$ are nonnegative integers, not all zero in class~\ref{cle}. \end{theorem}
+Then one of $S$ or $S^{-1}$ is conjugate in $\mathcal{M}$ to a semigroup of one of the following types: \begin{enumerate} \item a finite cyclic group generated by an elliptic transformation \item one of the groups $\langle az,z/a\rangle$ or $\langle az,z/a,-1/z\rangle$, where $a>1$ \item $\langle a_1z+b_1,\dots,a_mz+b_m, z+1,z-1\rangle$, where $a_i>1$ and $b_i\in\mathbb{R}$ for all $i$ \item $\langle a_iz+b_i,c_jz+d_j,z+t_k\,:\,i=1,\dots,m,j=1,\dots,n,k=1,\dots,r\rangle$, where $a_i>1$, $0<c_j<1$, $b_i,d_j\in\mathbb{R}$, $t_k\geq 0$, and $b_i/(1-a_i)<d_j/(1-c_j)$ for all $i,j,k$. \end{enumerate} In classes~\ref{clg} and \ref{cle}, $m$, $n$, and $r$ are nonnegative integers, not all zero in class~\ref{cle}. \end{theorem}

-Semigroups of types~\emphref{cla} and~\emphref{clb} are discrete groups.
-If $S$ is a semigroup of type~\emphref{cle} (other than the trivial semigroup, $\{I\}$), then $S\setminus\{I\}$ is a Schottky semigroup (which implies that $S$ is semidiscrete) because all elements of $S\setminus\{I\}$ map the closed interval $[s,+\infty]$ strictly inside itself, where $\max_i b_i/(1-a_i) < s < \min_j d_j/(1-c_j)$.
-Semigroups of type~\emphref{clg} have nonempty inverse-free part (unless $m=0$) and nonempty group part.
+Semigroups of types~{\ref{cla}} and~{\ref{clb}} are discrete groups.
+If $S$ is a semigroup of type~{\ref{cle}} (other than the trivial semigroup, $\{I\}$), then $S\setminus\{I\}$ is a Schottky semigroup (which implies that $S$ is semidiscrete) because all elements of $S\setminus\{I\}$ map the closed interval $[s,+\infty]$ strictly inside itself, where $\max_i b_i/(1-a_i) < s < \min_j d_j/(1-c_j)$.
+Semigroups of type~{\ref{clg}} have nonempty inverse-free part (unless $m=0$) and nonempty group part.
 One can easily check that such semigroups are semidiscrete.